How Do I Help My Child Lose Things Less Often?

-Alex’s mom sometimes laughed at how ridiculous it was that her son lost things so often, but deep inside, she wondered if he would ever learn to take care of his belongings independently.
+Every night, Jenny imagined the school’s Lost and Found pile growing larger, filled with Alex’s personal things.
+Jenny sometimes laughed at how ridiculous it was that her son loses things so often, but deep inside, she wondered if he will ever learn to take care of his belongings independently.

 Losing things, a common sign of executive dysfunction, can be incredibly frustrating for both children and parents alike.
-It not only leads to stress and conflicts but can also cause financial strain, especially when more valuable items like devices or accessories are misplaced.
+It not only leads to stress and conflicts but can also cause financial strain, especially when more valuable items like devices or jewelry are misplaced.
 If you're looking to help your child lose things less often, here are some tips to share with them.

 Strategies to Teach Your Child